shoesareme/shoesareme.github.io/mathlogic/projects/index.md

 ## Research Papers

-Properties of Extensions of the Order Type of the Non-Positive Integers
+Properties of Extensions of the Order Type of the Non-Positive Integers.
+[Linked here](/mathlogic/projects/PEOT)